Bills aside, your 2020 budget can be a little F-U-N

 Here’s the gist: Start with your take-home pay.
 Commit no more than 50% of that figure to needs and fixed expenses, like your mortgage.
 Use 20% for savings and debt repayment.
 The remaining 30% can be spent on wants and variable expenses.
 A 50/30/20 budget calculator will do the monthly math for you.

-Katie Brewer (1)(2), certified financial planner (3) at Your Richest Life (4), likes the flexibility of this method.
+Katie Brewer, certified financial planner at Your Richest Life, likes the flexibility of this method.

 “It’s a lot less restrictive than $200 in this category, $300 in this and $127.50 in this one,” Brewer says.